ZJR64/Shop/docs/index.md

 ## [Design Documentation](DesignDoc)

-Click above for details of the PROJECT design documentation.
+Click above for details of the Estore design documentation.

 ## [Setup Guide](SetupGuide)